jmcklondonuk/PostOfficeIS/README.md

 ## Implementation notes
 Java doesn't implement a ReadKey capability.
 Due to this limitation, parcels are listed only after the user enters a new command.
 If the user does not enter commands, parcels are not listed.
 If we printed a list of parcels at any time, we would have an inconsistent command line, i.e. overwritten by the output.

-An option to add ReadKey into Java exists with JNI (Java Native Interface), i.e. write a quick C implementation.
-It is platform specific.
-Another option is to use a GUI (i.e. JavaFX), however the requirement is for a command line app.
+An option to add ReadKey into Java exists with JNI (Java Native Interface), i.e. write a quick C implementation that is platform specific.
+Another option is to use a GUI such as JavaFX, however the requirement is a command line app.